princeontheinternet/learn-code-notes-Python/01_Python/Ch10_VirtualEnvironment/s2_Virtual_Environment.md

 # Virtual Environment

-* A Python virtual environment is an isolated installation of Python, separate from your main installation.
+* A Python virtual environment is a tool that allows you to create an isolated environment for your Python projects.

-* To activate the environment in terminal:

-      $ source venv/python3.6/bin/activate

-* You no longer have to run python3, whichever version you have installed in the virtual environment you run them all with the command python.

-* To deactivate:
+* It can be useful to package your project and it's dependecies in an environment away from your local environment.

+* It can also be usefule to manage multiple python versions that can be used in multiple projects.

+---

+## Installing mutliple Python versions

+      ```sh
+      #update package manager's list of available packages in ubuntu
-      $ deactivate
+      $ sudo apt update

+      ```